Snowflake-Labs/sfquickstarts/site/devlabs/recommendation_engine_aws_sagemaker.md

 Not sure where to start?
 Check out Snowflake's [Continuous Data Pipelines](https://docs.snowflake.com/en/user-guide/data-pipelines.html) to automate `Tasks`.
 The tasks in question will be the External Functions you created above.
 Happy automating!

+### What We've Covered
+- Load datasets into Snowflake
+- Prepare Amazon SageMaker for training and model deployment
+- Deploy AWS Lambda Functions & API Gateway Using Serverless Framework
+- Model Training, Deployment, and Inference Using Snowflake External Functions